 The best known Iranian cultural export, the Persian carpet, is far more than just a floor covering to an Iranian.
-A Persian carpet is a display of wealth, an investment and integral part of religious ad cultural festivals and used in everyday life, e.g., as a prayer mat.
+A Persian carpet is a display of wealth, investment and integral part of religious and cultural festivals and used in everyday life, e.g., as a prayer mat.

 Iran is the world’s leading carpet producer.
 Persian carpets are in great demand everywhere across the world in spite of the existing challenges in the global carpet market.

-The earliest known Persian carpets, which probably date back to the 5th century, was discovered in a remote parts of Siberia, suggesting that carpets were in Persia more than 2500 years ago.
+The earliest known Persian carpets, which probably date back to the 5th century, was discovered in a remote part of Siberia, suggesting that carpets were in Persia more than 2500 years ago.

 Historians know that by the 7th century AD, Persian carpets made of wool or silk had become famous in court circles throughout the region.
 Their quality and subtlety of design were renowned and carpets were exported to places as far as China, although for many centuries they must have remained a great luxury in their country of production, with the finest pieces reserved for royalty.

 The best are made from wool from sheep, goats and occasionally camels, although its quality varies from region to region.
 Cotton is cheaper and easier to use than wool and silk is used mainly for decorative rugs as it is not practical for everyday use.

 Tips for Buying and Maintaining Persian Carpets, Rugs, and Kilims

 Persian carpets and rugs are among the most beautiful in the world and a trip is incomplete without buying a Persian carpet for your home.

 Here are a few tips to help you choose a Persian carpet or rug that is best suited to your home and more importantly your budget.